Terabee/teraranger/README.md

  * [TeraRanger Duo](https://www.terabee.com/portfolio-item/teraranger-duo/)

 ## Dependencies

-This package depends on ROS serial library.
-To get it installed execute the command:
+This package depends on this [serial](http://wiki.ros.org/serial) library.
+To get it, execute the following command:

 ```
 sudo apt-get install ros-<your_distro>-serial